• Skip to primary navigation

 Even if your home is modified to suit your needs, at some point, you may need help to accomplish certain tasks.
 Family members and friends will probably be there to step up when it is possible, but at some point, you may need to engage a paid caregiver.

 Genworth Financial conducts annual surveys to gain an understanding of the state of long-term care costs around the country.
-In Northwest Indiana the median annual charge for an in-home health aid in 2020 was $54,912 and for the Lafayette, Indiana area, the median annual charge was $57,200.
+In Northwest Indiana the median annual charge for an in-home health aid in 2020 was $54,912 and for the Indiana area, the median annual charge was $57,200.

 Unfortunately, Medicare will not pay for in-home custodial care, so this is not the solution.